Summer Camp 2023

 Please note that health forms are required for any adult staying overnight.

-If you are able to help, or have questions about volunteering, please see Mike or Ray.
+If you are able to help, or have questions about volunteering, please see Ray or Jeremy.
 Thank you!

 COVID-19 NOTE: Council Prefers Adults attend full week no coming and going.